The State of Florida Issues Updates on COVID-19

 VOLUNTEER FLORIDA

-- Volunteer Florida is having preliminary conversations on the anticipated needs of volunteers.
-We are working together to plan for needed volunteers and develop volunteer safety guidelines to ensure the protection of our service providers (volunteers and clients).
+- Volunteer Florida is having preliminary conversations with Mass Care on the anticipated needs of volunteers.
+The agency is working together to plan for volunteers and develop volunteer safety guidelines to ensure that they are protected.

 - Volunteer Florida has asked all Voluntary Organizations Active in Disaster (VOAD) partners to review their continuity of operations so that there is no service delivery disruption.